adamfdnb/course-mlzoomcamp2023/Capstone Project 1/README.md

 ![alt text](images/webservice_c.png)

-5. Run test file test milk quality prediction app in cloud
+5. Run test file test water quality prediction app in cloud
 	+ ``` python test_webapp.py ``` / if you are using network services / remember to specify your own address
  	+ in order to improve the transfer of data for prediction, it is possible to transfer data in various formats: list, dict, DataFrame or numpy array